jplebre/KataCollection/Specifications/HowBigHowFast.md

 # How Big How Fast

+## Background Info

-Rough estimation is a useful talent to possess.
+Rough estimation is a useful talent to possess, calculating size and time requirements to process information.

+## Specification

+## Test Data

+## Use Case Scenarios

 ## Specification